How you can help victims of Hurricane Dorian

 731 Solana Loop, Punta Gorda, 941-234-6182

 The dog trainer announced on Facebook that she is collecting pet supplies items for the animals impacted by Hurricane Dorian in the Bahamas.
-Items can be dropped off at the above location from Monday through Friday from 8 a.m. to 4 p.m.
+Items can be dropped off at the above location from 8 a.m. to 4 p.m.
+Monday through Friday.

 Punta Gorda Animal Hospital